Policies and Procedures

 Accident Reporting and Investigation

 In the event of an accident, immediately notify the appropriate police jurisdiction.
-A police report must be obtained and given to the Office of Center for Student Involvement immediately upon return.
+A police report must be obtained and given to the Office of Student Life immediately upon return.
 If the accident involves injuries, medical assistance should be sought as quickly as possible.

 After ensuring the safety of passengers and cargo, the driver should gather key information about the accident: